haliphax/aethersprite/README.md

 - `nameonly.channel` _(channel)_
   Like `nameonly`, but this setting applies to individual channels

-## Plans

-- Ability to set guild for using guild-locked commands via DM
-- Set command prefix per-server and per-channel

 ## Extension packs

 - [ncfacbot] - The [Nexus Clash] Faction Discord Bot